neohacker18/textutils/README.md

-# Getting Started with Create React App
+# Getting Started with TextUtils App
 ### `npm start`

 Runs the app in the development mode.\